evopsbr/docker-odoo/README.md

-# Paloschi Sistemas - Oficial docker image for Odoo 17
+# EvoPS - Oficial docker image for Odoo 17

 How do use this docker image ?
 ---------------------